 - Risks of laser pointers compared with other consumer goods

-- A list of U.S. Consumer Product Safety Commission emergency room laser pointer incident reports, 2000 to 2010
+- A list of U.S. Consumer Product Safety Commission emergency room laser pointer incident reports

 More details about laser pointer safety